 In 2006, the centenary year of Eric Symes Abbott's birth, his "The Mystery of the Transfiguration: Seven Meditations" booklet was reprinted.

-In 2023, Professor Anthony Reddie, Director of the Oxford Centre for Religion and Culture at Regent's Park College, University of Oxford, delivered a lecture titled 'From Black Theology to Black Lives Matter and Back Again' on Thursday 25 May at Westminster Abbey (tickets are free, but are required to be booked in advance) and on Friday 26 May at Keble College.
+In 2023, Professor Anthony Reddie, Director of the Oxford Centre for Religion and Culture at Regent's Park College, University of Oxford, delivered a lecture titled 'From Black Theology to Black Lives Matter and Back Again' on Thursday 25 May at Westminster Abbey and on Friday 26 May at Keble College.